SiTaggart/PortfolioSite/src/posts/2019-01-11-im-super-good-at-css-and-i-dont-recommend-the-cascade-dont-@-me/index.md

 I’m part of the “old guard”.
 I’ve been around the block enough to know how good it was in the “old days”.
 To know it was simpler back then.
 I’ve wrangled IE5.5, I know “how good these kids have it these days”.

-In almost all but small, document-based website cases I can tell you from experience that the cascade is kind of a terrible idea for today’s teams, organisations, and products and it’s got _nothing_ to do with _“not knowing CSS”_.
+In almost all but small, document-based website cases, I can tell you from experience that the cascade is kind of a terrible idea for today’s teams, organisations, and products, and it’s got _nothing_ to do with _“not knowing CSS”_.

 ## What is “the cascade”

-Lets’ start by defining what the cascade is.
+Let’s start by defining what the cascade is.
 According to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade):

 > The **cascade** is an algorithm that defines how to combine property values originating from different sources